slic3r/Slic3r/resources/ui_layout/Readme.md

 	* STR, the last parameter: the id name of the setting.
 	* label$STR: to override the label by this new one (if it ends with '_' it won't have a ':' ; if empty it won't have a length).
 	* label_width$INT: change the width of the label.
 Only works if it's in a line.
 Override the group one. -1 for auto.
+	* label_left: Draw the label aligned to the left instead of the right.
 	* full_label$STR: to override the full_label by this new one (full_label is used on modifiers).
 	* full_label: to override the label by the "full one".
 	* full_width: to tell to create a field that span the full width.